leros-dev/leros-dev.github.io/README.md

-# Leros, a Tiny Processor Core
+# Leros: The Return of the Accumulator Machine

-An FPGA optimized tiny processor core for utility functions (e.g., SW UART).
+An FPGA-optimized tiny processor core for utility functions (e.g., SW UART).
 The challenge is to get the resources below 500 LC and use just 2 RAM blocks.
 The processor is named after the Greek island [Leros](https://en.wikipedia.org/wiki/Leros)